Plain English Summary

 Who is funding the study?

-The study is funded by Research for Patient and Public Benefit Wales, part of National Institute for Social Care & Health Research (NISCHR), UK.
+Research for Patient and Public Benefit Wales, part of National Institute for Social Care & Health Research (NISCHR), UK.

 Who is the main contact?